AWegnerGitHub/awegnergithub.github.io-content/2013_08_13_i-had-a-secret-addiction-to-the-tf2-idling-economy-but-i'm-better-now-(honest).md

 The actual work required on my part was starting the idling for the night, shutting down idling in the morning, starting the automated trade, crafting and trade left overs processes and finally trading metal for keys.
-What used to take me hours to do each week, I could not do in less than an hour (the bulk of which ended up being trading metal for keys).
+What used to take me hours to do each week, I could now do in less than an hour (the bulk of which ended up being trading metal for keys).

 ## What changed?